monum/gsoc-ideas/index.md

 ## Ideas List for Google Summer of Code from the Mayor's Office of New Urban Mechanics

+Below you will find a list of ideas we have for a Google Summer of Code student for the summer of 2021.
+Thank you for your consideration!

 ###  1. Urban Tree Canopy Detection Using Satellite and Aerial Imagery

 The City of Boston's Parks Department maintains a comprehensive data set on trees in Boston.
 However, it's a manual and laborious process to get the data (such as  conducting site visits for tree counts) on a regular basis.
 We would like to explore the use of satellite and aerial imagery to get a regularly updated  census of trees across the city.
 We would also like to look at the feasibility of determining tree health and the variety of tree species across the city.